hyurl/sfn/docs/v06x/en-US/http-controller.md

-`StatusException` is a customized error class that safe to use when you're going to response an HTTP error to the client. when an StatusException is thrown, the framework will handle it properly, and sending error response automatically.
+`StatusException` is a customized error class that safe to use when you're going to response an HTTP error to the client. when a StatusException is thrown, the framework will handle it properly, and sending error response automatically.

 ```typescript